 Why should a customer use your service or buy your product rather than a competitor’s?
 What is it that you are offering that no one else can?
-How can you serve a particular individual’s or business’s need?
+How can you serve a particular individual’s or business’s needs?
 These questions are at the heart of what defines value proposition.
-On the face of it, it’s a very simple and broad concept, but what makes value proposition particularly effective is it is deceptively complex and in-depth.
+On the face of it, it’s a very simple and broad concept, but what makes value propositions particularly effective is they are deceptively complex and in-depth.

 From the explanation above you might think that I have described simple sales techniques, but it is in the detail that the value proposition comes into its own.
 It is not a positioning statement that is designed to appeal to as many as possible, rather it is a specific proposition designed to meet the specific needs of a specific customer.
 It’s as niche as possible.